The Apprenticeship Levy: Top Tips to Maximise Your Funds in 2019

 6. Take advantage of co-investment

 Even after you’ve exhausted your levy funds you can take advantage of the government’s ‘co-investment’ scheme.
-Under this scheme you’ll only need to pay 10% towards the cost of any additional apprenticeship training and assessments not covered by your levy – the government will pay the remaining 90%.
+From 1 April 2019 you’ll only need to contribute 5% towards the cost of any additional apprenticeship training and assessment not covered by your levy – the government will pay the remaining 95%.

 This scheme provides a further incentive to invest in learning and development, widening the training opportunities your business can offer.
 It can also be used to offset your original training budget, effectively saving you money.